eddie-rok/rok-betrayal-tracker/README.md

 4. **Load the Unpacked Project:** Click **Load unpacked** in the top-left corner.
 5. **Select Folder:** Select the root directory containing your `manifest.json`, `background.js`, and `content.js` files.
 6. **Done!** The tracker icon will now appear in your extension tray.

 ---

-## ⚠️ Known Layout Issues & Styling Quirks

-Because websites like Heroscroll and RoKMetrics dynamically update their data tables using JavaScript frameworks, our extension's visual overlays can sometimes conflict with their native page layouts.

-Here are the currently known visual quirks and why they happen:

-* **RoKMetrics Row Compression:** When changing the page results display size (e.g., switching from showing 10 results to 50 results), the extension's warning box can occasionally cause the entire row of a flagged kingdom to break its alignment and compress completely inside the very first cell.
-* **Heroscroll Homepage Compression:** Similar to RoKMetrics, when viewing lists on the main homepage of Heroscroll, a flagged kingdom's data columns might lose their spacing and collapse entirely into the first column instead of spreading out normally.
-  * *Why this happens:* These platforms use strict structural CSS grids.
-Injected layout wrappers or tooltips can trick the browser into treating the row as a single data cell.
-A simple page refresh (`F5`) fixes this instantly.
-* **Heroscroll Hover Artifacts:** When hovering your mouse over a highlighted element on Heroscroll, an additional decorative icon (such as a poop emoji) or tooltip alignment shift may appear out of place.
-This is caused by our custom CSS properties overlapping with Heroscroll's native hover pseudo-classes.

----